kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 **4. 1x Adrenal Stamina**
 - Chance: 0.83%
-- If you get an Adrenal Stamina and you're a Scoundrel, you never have to buy one from Zelka.
-You only buy Stamina from Zelka if you can afford it, which only happens with other random loot; getting a Stamina on Spire means you don't have to worry about it.
+- If you get an Adrenal Stamina and you're a Scoundrel, you never have to buy one from Zelka, and can buy the fourth Alacrity stim instead.
+You can also afford both with enough other random loot, but getting a Stamina means you can buy 4 Alacrities without thinking about it.

 Any other random loot can be sold to Larrim for extra credits that will go towards either an Adrenal Stamina from Zelka as a Scoundrel, or additional Life Support Packs on Korriban.